-Daniel Harari, 63, Chairman and Chief Executive Officer of Lectra since July 27, 2017 and President of the Executive Committee since its creation in 2005.
+Daniel Harari, 64, has been Chairman and Chief Executive Officer of Lectra since July 27, 2017 and President of the Executive Committee since its creation in 2005.

-He began his career as Vice President of Société d'Etudes et de Gestion Financière Meeschaert, an asset management company (Paris, France, 1980-1983).
-He was then Chairman and Chief Executive Officer of La Solution Informatique (1984-1990), a PC distribution and services company, and of Interleaf France (1986-1989), a subsidiary of the US software publisher, both of which he founded.
+Daniel Harari began his career as Vice President of the Société d'Etudes et de Gestion Financière Meeschaert, specializing in wealth management (Paris, 1980-1983).
+He then became Chairman and Chief Executive Officer of La Solution Informatique (Paris, 1984-1990), a PC distribution and services company, and of Interleaf France (1986-1989), a subsidiary of the US software publisher, both of which he founded.
 In 1986, he was appointed General Manager of Compagnie Financière du Scribe (Paris), a venture capital firm specializing in technology companies, where he was, along with his brother André Harari, the main shareholder until its merger-takeover by Lectra on April 30, 1998.
 He was appointed Chairman and Chief Executive Officer of Lectra in 1991, following the takeover of the company by Compagnie Financière du Scribe, and then Lectra's Chief Executive Officer from 2002 to 2017.

 Anne Binder, 66, Independent Director of Lectra since October 27, 2011.